CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 ## Troubleshooting

+Use the following troubleshooting tips to check that MLAG is configured and working correctly.

 ### Check MLAG Status

 To check the status of your MLAG configuration, run the NCLU `net show clag` command or the Linux `clagctl` command.
 For example: